Ceymoh/alx-system_engineering-devops/0x00-shell_basics/README.md

-copy all html files from current directory to parent
+move all uppercase to directory